Child welfare algorithm faces Justice Department scrutiny

 “We are not aware of any concerns about the inclusion of these variables from research groups’ past evaluation or community feedback on the (Allegheny Family Screening Tool),” the county said, describing previous studies and outreach regarding the tool.

-The county has said that hotline workers determine what happens with a family’s case and can always override the tool’s recommendations.
-It has also underscored that the tool is only applied to the beginning of a family’s potential involvement with the child welfare process.
-A different social worker who later conducts the investigations, as well as families and their attorneys, aren’t allowed to know the scores.
+The county has said that algorithms provide a scientific check on call center workers’ personal biases.
+County officials further underscored that hotline workers determine what happens with a family’s case and can always override the tool’s recommendations.
+The tool is also only applied to the beginning of a family’s potential involvement with the child-welfare process; a different social worker conducts the investigations afterward.

+The National Council on Disability has noted that a high rate of parents with disabilities receive public benefits including food stamps, Medicaid, and Supplemental Security Income, a Social Security Administration program that provides monthly payments to adults and children with a disability.

 The county said that when the disabilities data is included, it “is predictive of the outcomes” and “it should come as no surprise that parents with disabilities … may also have a need for additional supports and services.”
 The county added that there are other risk assessment programs that use data about mental health and other conditions that may affect a parent’s ability to care for a child.